triggerNZ/jumble/jumble/README.txt

 Summary
 =======
 Jumble is a Java mutation tool for measuring the effectiveness and coverage of JUnit test suites.
+Jumble requires at least Java 1.5.

 Details